groucho75/phmisk/README.md

     }
 ```

-* then, do not forget to launch the composer install/update:
+* then, do not forget to launch the composer install:

 ```
-$ composer update
+$ composer install
 ```

 ***